 The Company also analyzes instances where the equity instrument has a conversion feature pursuant to ASC 815, Derivatives and hedging, to determine whether the embedded conversion feature should be bifurcated from the equity instrument and accounted for separately.
-As of December 31, 2019 and 2020, and June 30, 2021 (unaudited), the Company did not have any instruments that have been recognized as derivative liabilities with respect to its outstanding redeemable convertible preferred stock.
+As of December 31, 2019 and 2020, the Company did not have any instruments that have been recognized as derivative liabilities with respect to its outstanding redeemable convertible preferred stock.